Terms and Conditions

 8.3 Where the charges for Services are calculated on a time and materials basis within a SOW:

 (a) the charges shall be calculated in accordance with the costs of materials, labour, sub-contracts, transport, taxes and duties and all other relevant costs at the date of the Order or as agreed in a SOW;

 (b) the Supplier’s charges for each individual person are calculated on the basis of an eight-hour day from 9.00 am to 5.00 pm worked on Business Days;

-(b) increase the price of the Goods, by giving notice to the Customer at any time up to 15 working days following delivery, to reflect any increase in the cost of the Goods to the Supplier that is due to:
+(b) increase the price of the Goods, by giving notice to the Customer at any time, to reflect any increase in the cost of the Goods to the Supplier that is due to:

 (i) any factor beyond the control of the Supplier (including, but not limited to, foreign exchange fluctuations, increases in taxes and duties, and increases in labour, materials and other manufacturing costs);

 (ii) any request by the Customer to change the delivery date(s), quantities or types of Goods ordered, or the Goods Specification; or

 (iii) any delay caused by any instructions of the Customer in respect of the Goods, or failure of the Customer to give the Supplier adequate or accurate information or instructions in respect of the Goods.